last update: February 07, 2023

 and Otome Road

-the view after getting out from the east exit of Ikebukuro station
+the view after leaving Ikebukuro station from its east exit

 The Sunshine 60 includes some panoramic restaurants on floors 58th and 59th, and an observation deck open to the public on the 60th floor.
-Other buildings belonging to the complex are a lower skyscraper hotel (Sunshine Prince hotel
+Other buildings belonging to the complex are a lower skyscraper hotel (Sunshine Prince hotel), and two low-rise buildings which house many shops and restaurants and some attractions: an aquarium, a planetarium, a museum, and the Namco Namja Town.
+Among the many shops, you can find also the Pokemon Center MEGA Tokyo.

 Pokemon Center MEGA Tokyo